 If Android is to avoid a splurge of bad PR, they’d better sort out this weakness sooner rather than later as it’s hard to see the general public welcoming the exploitation of their bandwidth without reward. beware the” no armed” bandit!

 Bitcoin explained, or not.
-Can anyone explain Btcoins in a way that makes perfectly rational sense to a non-clued up majority?
+Can anyone explain Bitcoins in a way that makes perfectly rational sense to a non-clued up majority?
 Is it true that we can actually buy bitcoin with paypal?
 Bitcoins, we hear about this mysterious currency from time to time, whether it is in relation to the so called inventor / founder turning up in Malaysia and denying all knowledge or whether it’s the unemployed chap who accidentally lost 4 million pounds worth by chucking out a few old hard drives.
 Today we hear that Wikipedia is considering accepting these as donations to its cause.
 It’s hardly a surprise though – in order to survive in the digital age, companies must adapt to changes in technology, and in this case by embracing cryptocurrency.
 By reading the bitcoin revolution review on cryptoevent.io you will realize how lucrative the cryptocurrency market is.
 Wikipedia is not the first and they certainly won’t be the last business to benefit from bitcoin, and their association with cryptocurrencies may even lead to a surge in bitcoin affiliate commission.
 But, what comes next?
 Loyaltybit points on my clubcard for spending actual Bitcoins.
 In fact are there any physical Bitcoins, there are certainly lots of photographs of lovely piles of these virtual coins….why? …